-Sustainable investment Does this financial product have a sustainab ble investment objective? means an investment in an economic activity that ●● □ Yes ●○ ✓ No contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments follow good governance oractices.
-The EU Taxonomy is a classification system laid in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy include a list of socially sustainable economic $\checkmark$ with a social objective activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not. □ It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments
+Sustainable investment means an investment in Does this financial product have a sustainable investment objective? an economic activity that ●● □ Yes ●○ ✓ No contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies It will make a minimum of sustainable investments with an environmental objective:% ✓ It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 20% of sustainable investments follow good governance practices. in economic activities that qualify as environmentally sustainable under with an environmental objective in economic activities that qualify as an increase to be under The EU Taxonomy is a classification system laid the EU Taxonomy environmentally sustainable under the EU Taxonomy down in Regulation (EU) 2020/852, establishing a ist of environmentally sustainable economic activities .
+That Regulation does not include a list of socially in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy sustainable economic $\checkmark$ with a social objective activities.
+Sustainable nvestments with an environmental objective night be aligned with the Taxonomy or not. □ It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments